When choosing the source and target language codes, keep a few things in mind.

-Some languages vary depending on which region it is spoken in: for example, English in the US is not the same as English in Australia, or French in France is different from French in Canada.
+Some languages vary depending on which region it is spoken in.
+For example, English in the US differs from English in Australia, and French in France differs from French in Canada.

-So our first suggestion would be to be as precise as possible and use a full locale property (e.g. “fr_FR”) instead of just a generic language (e.g., “fr”).
-It supports alternate spellings, date formats, and other differences between two countries with a shared language.
+Our first suggestion would be to be as precise as possible and use a full locale property (e.g., “fr_FR”) instead of just a generic language (e.g., “fr”).
+It supports alternate spellings, date formats, and other differences between countries with a shared language.

-It is especially relevant for languages like Spanish, French and Portuguese that have distinct locale differences (Spanish in Spain vs. Spanish in Latin America, French in France vs. in Canada, Portuguese in Portugal vs. Brazil).
+It is especially relevant for languages like Spanish, French, and Portuguese with distinct locale differences (Spanish in Spain vs. Latin America, French in France vs. Canada, Portuguese in Portugal vs. Brazil).

-If you know that you’re targeting the European market at this time, it probably will make sense to set “es_ES” as a target language.
+If you know that you’re currently targeting the European market, it probably will make sense to set “es_ES” as a target language.
 There is a high chance that your company will grow and you’ll expand into the Latin American market, so down the road, you would need a new language to be added to your Transifex projects, specifically for Latam Spanish (“es_419”).